Jigsaw: Supporting Designers to Prototype Multimodal Applications by Chaining AI Foundation Models: Jigsaw

 \subsection{Input and Output Panels}

 The \textit{Input and Output Panels} allow users to input, view, and download media across modalities.
-Users can type into the input panel (Figure \ref{fig:input-output-panels}a), upload files by drag-and-drop or file browser (Figure \ref{fig:input-output-panels}b), or draw sketches (Figure \ref{fig:input-output-panels}c).
+Users can type into the input panel (Figure \ref{fig:input-output-panels}a), upload files (Figure \ref{fig:input-output-panels}b), or draw sketches (Figure \ref{fig:input-output-panels}c).
 The Output Panel shows the result of the chain and lets users copy (Figure \ref{fig:input-output-panels}d) or download outputs (Figure \ref{fig:input-output-panels}e-i).

 The user can select a puzzle piece to view the intermediate inputs and outputs at that specific piece.
 This allows the user to observe how the data is transformed at each stage (D4).
 Additionally, within a chain, the user can view how the inputs for a puzzle piece affect the results of a puzzle piece located several steps downstream by holding the shift key to select multiple puzzle pieces.